-Films become eligible by fulfilling one of four criteria:
+Films become eligible by fulfilling one of five criteria:

 1. Screening at three of the following international film festivals (listed chronologically): Sundance, Berlin, True/False, SXSW, Full Frame, Tribeca, San Francisco, Hot Docs, Cannes, Sheffield, AFIDOCS, Los Angeles, Toronto, Camden, CPH:DOX or IDFA.